rcmdnk/homebrew-file/README.md

           -r  <repo> Set repository name.
 Use with set_repo (-s).

-    If you want to use repository's BREWFILE, please prepare a repository which has a file named \"Brewfile\".
+    If you want to use repository's BREWFILE, please prepare a repository which has a file named 'Brewfile'.
-    If you assign the repository which doesn't have \"Brewfile\", then brewall will try to make \"Brewfile\" in the repository.
+    If you assign the repository which doesn't have 'Brewfile', then brewall will try to make 'Brewfile' in the repository.
     For GitHub repository, you can shorten the address like user_name/repo_name.

 ## Information